PrivacyHow we treat the data we collect and provide transparency and control around our data-handling practices

 - Customers can see what actions have been taken in Verkada’s Command platform, who has accessed data (including access by Verkada Support), and who else is actively accessing footage via Audit Logs.

-- Customers can share links to live feeds, and with the Active Viewers feature, administrators can see who is viewing feeds both inside and outside of their organization.
+- Customers can share links to live feeds, and with the Active Viewers feature, administrators can see who is viewing feeds both inside and outside of their organisation.

 - If Verkada receives a law enforcement request for customer-generated data, we will inform the customer (unless we legally aren’t allowed to) so they have an opportunity to be heard before we turn over any of their data.